AjayMT/cheese/README.md

 ## Contributing

-Cheese is open-source and you are welcome to contribute.
+Cheese is open-source and contributions are welcome.
 Just make sure that you fork and send a pull request to the **develop** branch, since this is where all development happens (the master branch is the latest stable version).